the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 # leanpub-end-insert
 ~~~~~~~~

-In the Table you can remove the filter functionality, because there will be no client-side filter anymore.
-The result comes directly from the Hacker News API after you have clicked the Search button.
+In the Table you can remove the filter functionality, because there will be no client-side filter (search) anymore.
+The result comes directly from the Hacker News API after you have clicked the "Search" button.

 {lang=javascript}
 ~~~~~~~~